roister/ux301-archlinux/README.md

 ### Windows recovery USB

 Boot into Windows and create a 16GB recovery USB that can be used to restore to factory state.
-The following articles are useful (and do apply ASUS systems):
+The following articles are useful (and do apply to ASUS systems):

 * [Understanding hard drive partitions on Lenovo systems with Microsoft Windows 7 and Windows 8](http://support.lenovo.com/en_US/detail.page?DocID=HT077144)
 * [Methodology to create Recovery Media and reload a Lenovo Think system with Microsoft Windows 8 preload](http://support.lenovo.com/en_US/downloads/detail.page?DocID=HT076024)